 How the pathway works

-To enroll in this pathway, you’ll select a major in Social and Behavioral Sciences.
+To enroll in this pathway, you’ll select a major in Health Sciences or Social and Behavioral Sciences.

 Frequently asked questions